dive-be/laravel-wishlist/README.md

 ## Migrating wishes 🚚

-While using the [upgrade driver](#upgrade-), you might want to carry over the user's cookie wishlist to the database.
+While using the [Upgrade driver](#upgrade-), you may want to carry over the user's cookie wishlist to the database.
 This is not enabled by default, but you have 2 options to opt into this behavior:

 ### Event listener